-On average one-size pocket diapers cost about $6 or $7 apiece.
-Pocket diapers are typically sold in sets of six for $30-$40.
+On average one-size pocket diapers cost about $15 to $30 apiece.
+Pocket diapers are typically sold in sets of six.
 A set of inserts usually comes with the diapers, but many people buy additional inserts to double up.

-Inserts are sold in sets of 10-12 and range in price depending on the material.
-Microfiber is the most cost-effective and costs approximately $15-$18 for a set.
-Bamboo inserts are more expensive and run roughly $25-$30 for a set.
+Inserts are often sold in sets of 10-12 and range in price depending on the material.
+Microfiber is the most cost-effective and costs approximately $4 a piece.
+Bamboo inserts are more expensive and run roughly $7 a piece.